7 Takeaways From a Crypto Compliance Review That Could Save Your Project

 5. Smart Contracts Need Legal Disclaimers

 Why it matters: Just because something is “on-chain” doesn’t mean it’s above the law.
+A thorough crypto compliance review ensures your smart contracts align with legal obligations and don’t expose your project to hidden risks.

 What to do:

-• Add a legal disclaimer at the top of smart contracts or in their UI/UX
+• Add a legal disclaimer at the top of smart contracts or in their UI/UX.

 • Inform users about the risks of interacting with autonomous code